-9. When membership ceases
+11. When membership ceases

-- (1) A person ceases to be a member when any of the following takes place - (a) for a member who is an individual, the individual dies; - (b) for a member who is a body corporate, the body corporate is wound up; - (c) the person resigns from the Association under rule 10; - (d) the person is expelled from the Association under rule 15; - (e) the person ceases to be a member under rule 12(4). - (2) The secretary must keep a record, for at least one year after a person ceases to be a member, of - - (a) the date on which the person ceased to be a member; and - (b) the reason why the person ceased to be a member.
+- 1) A chapter ceases to be a member when any of the following takes place - a. for a member who is a Subcommittee of the Association, the Subcommittee has its powers revoked, - b. for a member who is a body corporate, the body corporate is wound up, - c. the member ceases to have a person or organisation affiliated with the international body of Cycling Without Age under rule 6(2), - d. the member resigns from the Association under rule 12, - e. the member ceases to be a member under rule 14(4), or - f. the member is expelled from the Association under rule 17. - 2) The secretary must keep a record, for at least one year after a chapter ceases to be a member, of - a. the date on which the chapter ceased to be a member; and - b. the reason why the chapter ceased to be a member.

-10. Resignation
+12. Resignation

-- (1) A member may resign from membership of the Association by giving written notice of the resignation to the secretary. - (2) The resignation takes effect - (a) when the secretary receives the notice; or - (b) if a later time is stated in the notice, at that later time. - (3) A person who has resigned from membership of the Association remains liable for any fees that are owed to the Association (the owed amount) at the time of resignation. - (4) The owed amount may be recovered by the Association in a court of competent jurisdiction as a debt due to the Association.
+- 1) A member may resign from membership of the Association by giving written notice of the resignation to the secretary. - 2) The resignation takes effect - a. when the secretary receives the notice; or - b. if a later time is stated in the notice, at that later time. - 3) A chapter who has resigned from membership of the Association remains liable for any fees that are owed to the Association (the owed amount) at the time of resignation. - 4) The owed amount may be recovered by the Association in a court of competent jurisdiction as a debt due to the Association.

-11. Rights not transferable
+13. Rights not transferable